McDonald's to end pork gestation crate use by 2022

 Other companies have either followed suit with their own plans or are vowing similar changes in regards to how they source their meats.
 Wendy’s Co, the No. 2 hamburger chain in the United States, made a similar announcement in March.
 And pork producers Smithfield Foods Inc and Hormel Foods Corp have said they, too, are phasing out the use of gestation crates in company-owned facilities.

 “There are not enough sows housed in non-gestation crates right now.
-It’s between 6- and 10 percent,” said Bob Langert, vice president of sustainability for McDonald‘s.
+It’s between six- and 10 percent,” said Bob Langert, vice president of sustainability for McDonald‘s.
 “It can’t supply our needs.”